Summary Report for:

 The occupation code you requested, 15-1021.00 (Computer Programmers), is no longer in use.
 In the future, please use 15-1131.00 (Computer Programmers) instead.

-Sample of reported job titles: Programmer Analyst, Programmer, Analyst Programmer, Computer Programmer, Software Developer, Applications Developer, Computer Programmer Analyst, Internet Programmer, Java Developer, Web Programmer
+Sample of reported job titles: Analyst Programmer, Application Programmer Analyst, Computer Programmer, Computer Programmer Analyst, Internet Programmer, Java Developer, Programmer, Programmer Analyst, Web Applications Programmer, Web Programmer

 - Correct errors by making appropriate changes and rechecking the program to ensure that the desired results are produced.

 - Perform or direct revision, repair, or expansion of existing programs to increase operating efficiency or adapt to new requirements.

 - Write, update, and maintain computer programs or software packages to handle specific jobs such as tracking inventory, storing or retrieving data, or controlling other equipment.

 - Consult with managerial, engineering, and technical personnel to clarify program intent, identify problems, and suggest changes.

 - Conduct trial runs of programs and software applications to be sure they will produce the desired information and that the instructions are correct.